Works

 2020 | short film | 18:30 min.

 In 2019, Rubica von Streng collaborated with photographer and writer Frank Lassak to create the multi-media project An End to Jealousy, produced on location in Italy.
-It was completed in 2020 and deals with the fictional story of a middle-aged couple facing relationship fatigue, ageing and illness.
-In total, the project consists of 42 photographs, 8 paintings (oil on canvas), 25 charcoal drawings (story boards), a 160-page book and a short film (18:30 min.), which premiered in 2021 at Schloss Berlitt/Brandenburg.
+It was completed in 2020 and deals with the fictional story of a married couple facing relationship fatigue, ageing and illness.
+In total, the project consists of 42 photographs, 8 paintings (oil on canvas), 25 charcoal drawings (story boards), 18 watercolor paintings, a 160-page book and a short film (18:30 min.), which premiered in 2021 at Schloss Berlitt/Brandenburg.
 Cast and crew (in alphabetical order): Sophie Ammann, Cynthia Enzenmüller, Marco Fanciullini, Emma Fiacchini, Leonardo Greco, Christian Harting, Nadja Jeberien, Ludovica Pinna, Maurizio Possumato (†), Gianni Rossi, Laura Vanni.

 The Street Photographs (2015-2020)